whatsplay/whatsapp-play/README.md

 ***wchat*** stands for WhatsApp chat.
 Through this you can chat with your WhatsApp contact directly from the command line.

 ***onlinetracker*** tracks the online and offline timings of your WhatsApp contact.
 It will check the online status and will immediately stores that data into a .txt file.
+Blog link: [https://github.com/rpotter12/rpotter12.github.io/blob/master/blogs/blog3-tracking-26-07-2019.md](https://github.com/rpotter12/rpotter12.github.io/blob/master/blogs/blog3-tracking-26-07-2019.md)

 ***messageblast*** is a message bomb script.
 It sends messages to your WhatsApp contact continously.
 The number of messages is decided by you.
 You can blast infinite number of messages to your WhatsApp contact.